NeoControl magnetic field therapy

-Since the late 1990s, the so-called ExMI therapy (Extracorporeal Magnetic Innervation Therapy) has been in use in the USA for the treatment of dysfunctions of the lower urinary tract, in particular in the management of hyperactive-bladder symptoms, including urge incontinence, stress incontinence, or mixed-type incontinence.
+Since the late 1990s, ExMI therapy (Extracorporal Magnetic Innervation Therapy) has been used in the USA for the treatment of functional disorders of the lower urinary tract, especially in the treatment of symptoms of hyperactive bladder with urge incontinence, stress incontinence or mixed incontinence.

-The magnetic waves then penetrate the pelvic floor to a depth of approximately eight centimetres and locally stimulate the muscles there by activating all branches of the pudendal and splanchnic nerves.
-With each impulse the muscles contract and relax in a way that can be felt by the patient, with the contractions corresponding to the impulse frequency of the therapy head.
+The magnetic waves penetrate about eight centimetres deep into the pelvic floor where they stimulate the pelvic floor muscles by activating all branches of the pudendal and splanchnic nerves.
+The muscles contract and relax with each impulse, clearly perceptible to the patient, with the contractions corresponding to the impulse frequency of the therapy head.

-The patients, who remain seated fully clothed on the NeoControl chair for the duration of the session, experience this form of therapy as pleasant compared with conventional methods.
-This is where the success of the noninvasive therapy principle lies.
-The external contraction stimulation trains the muscles of the pelvic floor and restores their power - completely pain-free for the patient.
-In many cases, the reacquired perception for the location of the muscles and the restored mobility of the pelvic floor sets the stage for active pelvic-floor exercise in the first place and can correspondingly enhance the therapeutic success.
+The patients, who sit clothed on the NeoControl chair for the duration of the therapy session, experience this form of therapy as pleasant compared to previous methods.
+This is the success principle of the so-called non-invasive therapy.
+The external contraction aid trains and rebuilds the pelvic floor muscles - painlessly for the patient.
+The acquired feeling for the position and the mobility of the pelvic floor often makes active pelvic floor training possible in the first place and can strengthen its therapeutic success.

-In future, the Extracorporeal Magnetic Innervation Therapy method will be used not only for the prevention of incontinence following pregnancy, but also for the management of faecal incontinence, for the restoration of the pelvic-floor muscles of patients with MS, and also for the treatment of anorgasmy in women and erectile dysfunction in men.
+In the future, Extracorporeal Magnetic Innervation Therapy will not only be used for the prevention of incontinence after pregnancies, but also for faecal incontinence to build up the pelvic floor muscles of MS patients, or for anorgasmia in women or erectile dysfunction in men.

 • Prostatitis

-• Urinary incontinence/weak bladder syndrome in men and women
+• Urinary incontinence/bladder weakness in men and women

-• Sexual dysfunctions in men and women (orgasm problems)
+• Sexual dysfunction in men and women (orgasm problems)

 • Pelvic pain